tharuka7/Data-Analysis-Visulization_Projects/README.md

-# Power BI Project - Statistics in Practice
+# Power BI Project -IS 3005 Statistics in Practice

-## IS 3005: Group Project
+## Group Project : Airline passenger statisfiction

 This repository contains the Power BI project for the IS 3005 course, "Statistics in Practice."
 The project demonstrates the application of statistical analysis using Power BI to visualize and interpret data.